If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Thanks, Shelly

-Don’t worry, babies often make funny decisions and react fearfully for apparently no reason at all!
-It may be that your baby got a fright or heard a funny noise, at the same time as your husband appeared in the room and associates that fearful feeling with his Dad.
+Don’t worry; babies often make funny decisions and react fearfully for no reason!
+It may be that your baby got a fright or heard a funny noise, and at the same time, your husband appeared in the room, which made your baby associate that fearful feeling with his Dad.

-Fathers are usually bigger, have deeper voices and don’t interact with babies as verbally as Mom does.
-He is still at the stage where Mommy is his security, and babies sometimes do react in odd ways to their father.
-Don’t worry it is perfectly normal, it just seems more apparent to you because you have two babies to compare!
+Fathers are usually bigger, have deeper voices, and don’t interact with babies as verbally as Mom does.
+He is still at the stage where Mommy is his security, and babies sometimes react oddly to their father.
+Don’t worry; it is perfectly normal; it just seems more apparent to you because you have two babies to compare!

 9 months is a typical age when both separation anxiety and stranger anxiety can be at their peak, so his reaction actually shows that he is developing in completely normal ways!